2024 Internationaux de Strasbourg – Singles

 Madison Keys defeated Danielle Collins in the final, 6–1, 6–2 to win the singles tennis title at the 2024 Internationaux de Strasbourg.
 She did not drop a set en route to her eighth career WTA Tour title.
 Keys became the first American since Jennifer Capriati in 1999 to win the title.
-Keys did not drop a set en route to the title, becoming the first player since Monica Puig in 2014 to do so.
 This was the first all-American final on clay since the 2016 Italian Open, contested between Keys and Serena Williams.

 Elina Svitolina was the defending champion, but lost in the second round to Clara Burel.

 Seeds

 The top four seeds received a bye into the second round.